decentraland/old-documentation/_posts/blockchain-integration/2022-01-25-transactions-in-polygon.md

 Simply click on the BUY button in the Polygon MANA section, and change the crypto you want to purchase from MANA to MATIC.

-Another way is trhough Decentralized or Centralized exchanges.
+Another way is through Decentralized or Centralized exchanges.
 You can check https://polygon.technology/matic-token/ to see which exchanges operate with MATIC.
-It is important that if you want to use a Centralized exchange, make sure that said exchange allows withdrawals through the Polygon network.
+It is important that if you want to use a Centralized exchange, make sure that allows withdrawals through the Polygon network.

 If you have MATIC in the Ethereum network, you can always use the [Polygon Bridge](https://wallet.polygon.technology/bridge/) to deposit that MATIC to the polygon network.